 One of the most common Blue Spruce pests is the Yellow-headed Spruce Sawfly.
 These insects have long, narrow bodies and long wings.
 They can travel considerable distances and infest a variety of spruce species.

 The female lays eggs on spruce branches in the spring.
-When the larva hatches, it begins to feed on young, soft needles.
+When the larva hatches, it feeds on young, soft needles.
 A few dozen grubs can do a lot of damage to a spruce tree and make it look ugly.

-To get rid of these pests, wash off the larvae with a stream of water and crush them.
+To get rid of these pests, wash off the larvae with water and crush them.
 Next, spray the Blue Spruce with horticultural oil or neem oil.
 This will prevent new eggs from hatching and kill the larvae.

 If nothing works, use a systemic insecticide several times at 2-week intervals.
 Although toxic, it is very effective.